zander1268/custorama/README.md

 Joining files from the data base created a dataframe where rows corresponded to unique transactions with the necessary features for CLV modeling; a unique customer identifier, transaction time-stamp, and the monetary value of the transaction.

+Less than 3% of customers in the data ordered more than once which created a significant class imbalence for the modeling techniques used.
+In a business setting, 3% re-purchase rate is very low.
+To deal with the class imbalence, I focused the validation of the model on a subset of the data including only users who purchased more than once.
+The Streamlit app, which is meant to be scalable, doesn't subset data.
+For Streamlit, I assumed that most businesses don't have this degree of class imbalence and managers will prefer to return predictions for all their customers.

 ## Methods
 CLV is the present value of all future cash flows of a current customer.
 Given the application of the model, calculating the value of a customer n periods into the future, we'll estimate a customer's probability of being alive n periods of time in the future and use this parameter to discount the product of frequency and monetary value of their purchases.
 Thus the forumla becomes CLV at time T = (Transactions per Period X Average Value Per Transaction X Probability of Being Active at Time T).

+Many CLV formulas will also consider margin in the calculations.
+For the purposes of this project, because I didn't have access to product margin information I didn't include it.

 I used a heirarchical modeling approach to estimate each of these three elements of CLV.
 This approach combines the BG/NBD model as proposed by [Fader, Hardie and Lee](http://www.brucehardie.com/papers/bgnbd_2004-04-20.pdf) with a Gamma-Gamma model of monetary value proposed by [Fader and Hardie] in follow up to their work on the BG/NBD model.
 Data preparation and modeling was done with the Lifetimes package [Copyright 2015, Cameron Davidson-Pilon](https://lifetimes.readthedocs.io/en/latest/).